 We want to make it easy to get up and going, to integrate with any tools you already love and gradually replace the ones you use and don’t love, by piggybacking on the work you’ve already done.
 Our API just takes JSON blobs, from any source whatsoever.
 We value your time, so you should have to redo as little work as possible.

-Build everything custom and in-house.
+Old Way: Build everything custom and in-house.
 Spend your precious engineering cycles building the same solutions over and over again at every job, from email to log aggregation to monitoring and alerting and metrics, hell why not write your own storage and filesystems while you’re at it?
 Good lord.

-Engineering talent is rare; don’t waste it on anything that’s not core to your business, that isn’t a key differentiator.
+New Way: Engineering talent is rare; don’t waste it on anything that’s not core to your business, that isn’t a key differentiator.
 Spend your core cycles on your own products, and let experts in the field do everything that isn’t the critical path.
 I guarantee they can do it more cost-effectively and better than you can.